thelfer/tfel/docs/web/hosford.md

   \(\Delta\,\tepsilonel-\Delta\,\tepsilonto\) by the
   `StandardElasticity` brick
-- `fp` has been initialized to \(\Delta\,p\) following standard conventions defined in the the `Implicit` domain specific language.
+- `fp` has been initialized to \(\Delta\,p\) following standard conventions defined in the `Implicit` domain specific language.
 - the jacobian has been set to identity, following standard conventions defined in the `Implicit` domain specific language.

 Thus, all the variables have been set to describe a purely elastic behaviour.
 Hence, nothing is to be done if the boolean variable `b` is `false`.
-In this case, one just return `true`.
+In this case, one just returns `true`.

 If a plastic loading has been predicted, one uses the `computeHosfordStressSecondDerivative` function which returns: